Travel & Living in Hanoi, Vietnam

-It’s a holiday weekend in Vietnam and you have no idea what to do?
-Here are ten suggestions that don’t involve a heap of cash.
+It’s the weekend in Vietnam and you have no idea what to do?
+Here are 10 suggestions that don’t involve a heap of cash.

 1) Resolve to learn Vietnamese: We can easily find half an hour, or a lot more, to expend on Facebook, so we can find time to do something that is actually useful in our daily lives.
 There are plenty of resources out there online or persuade a Vietnamese friend to teach you.

 2) Skype your parents: When was the last time you did this?
 Message them right now and set up a time to Skype this weekend.
 Skype is brilliant for bringing family and friends together.
 It bridges the distance, but only serves to remind you how far apart you are geographically.
 Nonetheless, it will be good to see and hear the olds again for a wee yarn.